Skip to content

 Common Temptation

 The temptation for many organizations, and frankly many boards, is to see this time as a short-term problem that, once past, will allow us to return to a previous normal.
 As leaders, we can be tempted to play the owner, wanting to take control of the situation and force it back into its old boxes.
 This seems reassuring and comforting.
-We knew how things were operating before and we’d like to go back to that time with a sense of certainty.
-Leaders who like control will revert to familiar patterns rather than embrace chaos as an opportunity for much needed change.
+We knew how things were operating before, and we’d like to return to that time with certainty.
+Leaders who like control will revert to familiar patterns rather than embrace chaos as an opportunity for much-needed change.

 Creative Approaches

-On the other hand, steward leaders are free to ask the question of what God is doing in the midst of this crisis and how they might steward it creatively.
-We are seeing this in how organizations are embracing new ways to deliver their programs.
-By keeping mission at the center and allowing delivery methods to change and adapt as needed, many nonprofits are demonstrating a level of innovation that would not be possible if the culture valued maintaining the status quo.
+On the other hand, steward leaders are free to ask what God is doing amid this crisis and how they might steward it creatively.
+We see this in how organizations embrace new ways to deliver their programs.
+By keeping the mission at the center and allowing delivery methods to change and adapt as needed, many nonprofits are demonstrating a level of innovation that would not be possible if the culture valued maintaining the status quo.
 Given the opportunity through the pandemic’s deconstruction of old systems, steward leaders are stepping into the moment and are going beyond finding ways to be effective during the pandemic.
-They are realizing that many of these changes will continue and become the new way of operating for greater mission effectiveness.
+They realize that many of these changes will continue and become the new way of operating for greater mission effectiveness.

 Rethinking Connections

 The same is true for fundraising.
-There are a host of creative new ways in which organizations are connecting with giving partners, rethinking events, using social media and Zoom to keep financial partners engaged at even greater levels them before.
-Once again, these organizations are discovering not only a way to maintain and even advance their fundraising in the midst of the crisis, but they are already planning to incorporate these practices into a post-COVID world.
+There are a host of creative new ways in which organizations connect with giving partners, rethinking events and using social media and Zoom to keep financial partners engaged at even greater levels than before.
+Once again, these organizations are discovering a way to maintain and even advance their fundraising amid the crisis and planning to incorporate these practices into a post-COVID world.

-The same stories are told in personnel management, strategic planning, financial management and board work.
-Where there is the freedom to look through the lens of a steward and seek God’s leading through intentional disciplines of discernment, new and even radical ways of operating are emerging that will serve nonprofits well into the future.
+The same stories are told in personnel management, strategic planning, financial management, and board work, where there is the freedom to look through the lens of a steward and seek God’s leading through intentional disciplines of discernment, new and even radical ways of operating that will serve nonprofits well into the future are emerging.

 A New Future